You can't discuss

 Mac.
 While stock market reports and media focus on iPhone sales,

-the Mac has quietly gone mainstream and overwhelmed the Windows world.
+the Mac quietly went mainstream and overwhelmed much of the Windows

 With the exception of gov't (to no one's surprise), Macs are running

-the show in most arenas these days.
-And iGizmos are merely the gateway
+the show in most arenas these days. iGizmos have served as gateway

 to a Mac.